 To describe politics in Tenerife, we should first consider the government of the island and, to do this, it's necessary to start at the top: the Spanish royal family.
 The monarch is the apex of a large pyramid, with Tenerife at the bottom.
 Here's how all the different layers lead from one to the other.

-After an election, the Spanish Government is formally appointed by the monarch - at the moment, King Juan Carlos I. They then serve a term of four years in the Spanish Parliament, or Cortes.
+After an election, the Spanish Government is formally appointed by the monarch, King Felipe VI.
+They then serve a term of four years in the Spanish Parliament, or Cortes.
 The Cortes, like most equivalents in other countries, has two chambers, El Senado (the Senate) and El Congreso (the Congress).
 Members of these chambers are known as Senadores (Senators) andDiputados (Deputies) respectively.

 The new Prime Minister then forms his cabinet from his party's elected representatives.

 Under the main Spanish Parliament, the first sub-division consists of the various Regional Governments.
 There are 17 in all, each having their own President, Parliament and High Court.
 These also serve a term of four years.

 In Tenerife, this is the Gobierno Autonomo de Canarias, or the Autonomous Government of the Canaries.
 Although Central Government is responsible for law and order, international affairs and other things such as airports and shipping, the Spanish Constitution allows for a certain degree of autonomy for this region.
 Within this autonomous Parliament, there is a delegate from central government, representing the Government's national interest and exerting a certain amount of control, but the region itself has full jurisdiction over how their share of government money is spent.